The best ways for storing grains and supplements

 - Your feed room needs to be a horse-free and a rodent-free zone.
 You will always have that one horse that knows how to escape and get into the bins.
 Behind a closed door is best.

-- Wooden bins can create a mold problem if the grain is allowed to be loose in the bins.
-When you run out of grain, you should ideally clean the bins and allow many hours for the wood to totally dry.
+- Wooden bins can create a mold problem if the grain is loose in the bins.
+When you run out of grain, you should ideally clean the bins and allow many hours for the wood to dry.
 Or, you can just put your opened bags into the bins and call it a day.

 - Metal bins are ideal for grain storage.
 Please keep them on pallets above a dirt or concrete floor so moisture from the ground or concrete does not rust them.
-I simply place my bags into the metal bin and make sure the lid is snug.
+I simply place my bags into the metal bin and ensure the lid is snug.

 Wood bins are OK – If you leave the food in a bag or another container in the wooden bin.

-If you are in need of some amazing Vittles Vaults like the ones I use (pictured above) you can order them here.
+If you need some amazing Vittles Vaults like the ones I use (pictured above) you can order them here.
 As an Amazon Associate, I earn from qualifying purchases, there is no extra charge to you.
 Thank you for your support!

 What works for your feed room?